Manchester derby: Managed both clubs

 Ernest Mangnall is the only man to have managed both clubs.
-He oversaw United's first national trophy wins, gaining two league titles and one FA Cup.
+He oversaw United's first national trophy wins, gaining two league titles, one FA Cup and two Charity Shields.
 In September 1912, Mangnall agreed to join City, but remained in charge of United for two more games.
 His final match in charge of United was a derby, which his new employers City won 1–0.
 He signed Billy Meredith for United from City in 1906, and did the same again in 1921, but in the opposite direction.
 Off the field, he played an important role in both United's move to Old Trafford in 1910 and City's move to Maine Road in 1923.

 Women's football

 Despite prior meetings between various teams with some level of affiliation to their respective clubs, the first meeting between the clubs' two professional direct affiliate senior women's teams was on the opening weekend of the 2019–20 FA WSL season.
-Following Manchester United's promotion from the FA Women's Championship in their debut season, both Manchester clubs had professional senior women's football teams in the same league for the first time with Manchester City having been in the division since 2014.
-The teams had not met in either domestic cup competition the season prior so the first derby between the sides was United's first ever WSL game.
-In response to the record viewing figures during the 2019 FIFA Women's World Cup, it was announced on 8 July 2019 that the fixture will be played at the City of Manchester Stadium instead of the much smaller Academy Stadium the women's team usually plays at.
-The game set a new FA WSL attendance record of 31,213.
+Following Manchester United's promotion from the FA Women's Championship in their debut season, both Manchester clubs had professional senior women's football teams in the same league for the first time, with Manchester City having been in the division since 2014.
+The two teams had not met in either domestic cup competition the season prior, so the first derby between the sides was United's first-ever WSL game.
+In response to the record viewing figures during the 2019 FIFA Women's World Cup, it was announced on 8 July 2019 that the fixture would be played at the City of Manchester Stadium instead of the much smaller Academy Stadium City's women's team usually plays at.
+The game set a new FA WSL attendance record of 31,213 spectators.